Skip to main content

 Student Conduct

-These programs have a set of rules governing student conduct at all times to make this program safe, fun, and educational for all participants.
-There will be teaching assistants assigned to help you navigate through the materials and projects.
+These programs have rules governing student conduct at all times to make this program safe, fun, and educational for all participants.
+Teaching assistants will be assigned to help you navigate the materials and projects.
 Resident advisers will supervise students in housing.
 You will need to sign a personal conduct policy at registration.
 Any violation of the code of conduct will go through due process and will be grounds for dismissal from the Program with no refunds.

 Zoom Etiquette

-We will issue an official id for access to Zoom and other software.
+We will issue an official ID for access to Zoom and other software.
 You cannot share the session Zoom access and password with anyone.
-Sharing Zoom access code and password with others will constitute a violation of program policies, and you will be expelled from the session.
-Your microphone should be muted at all times if you are not participating in class discussions.
+Sharing Zoom access code and password with others will violate program policies, and you will be expelled from the session.
+Your microphone should always be muted if you are not participating in class discussions.

 Licensed Software

-Students will be given official access to Zoom, Blackboard, and online databases (Bloomberg, FactSet, Morningstar Direct, and CapIQ) licensed by Bentley University for educational purposes only; students are not to use their access for any purposes outside the scope of the program.
+Students will be given official access to Zoom, Blackboard, and online databases (Bloomberg, FactSet, Morningstar Direct, and CapIQ) licensed by Bentley University for educational purposes only; students are not to use their access for any purposes outside the scope of the Wall Street 101 Program.

 Redistributing Course Content